Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/01_fatebreaker.en.md

   </tr>
 </table>

-After this, the boss begins to cast a *Burnished Glory（）* as the hard enrage for the phase.
+After this, the boss begins to cast a *Burnished Glory* as the hard enrage for the phase.

 Note that in order to best align cooldowns (both 2-minute bursts, and defensive